Paratrooper: Russia

 Soviet Airborne Forces were first formed in the Soviet Union during the mid-1930s and were the first regular paratrooper units in the world.
 They were massively expanded during World War II, forming ten Airborne Corps plus numerous Independent Airborne Brigades, with most or all achieving Guards status.
 The 9th Guards Army was eventually formed with three Guards Rifle Corps (37,38,39) of Airborne divisions.
 One of the new units was the 100th Airborne Division.
 At the end of the war they were reconstituted as Guards Rifle Divisions.
 They were later rebuilt during the Cold War, eventually forming seven Airborne Divisions, an Independent Airborne regiment and sixteen Air Assault Brigades.
 These divisions were formed into their own VDV commands (Vozdushno-Desantnye Voyska) to give the Soviets a rapid strike force to spearhead strategic military operations.

 Following the collapse of the Soviet Union, there has been a reduction in airborne divisions.
 Three VDV divisions have been disbanded, as well as one brigade and a brigade-sized training centre.
 Nevertheless, Russian Airborne Troops are still the largest in the world.

 VDV troops participated in the rapid deployment of Russian forces in and around Pristina Airport during the Kosovo War.
 They were also deployed in Chechnya as an active bridgehead for other forces to follow.

-South Africa

-Spain

-In Spain, the three branches of the Armed Forces have paratrooper units, the biggest in number being the Army's Paratrooper Brigade in Paracuellos de Jarama BRIPAC.
-All members of the special forces in the Navy (Fuerza de Guerra Naval Especial), the Army and the Air Force must be certified as paratrooper and pass the HALO-HAHO examinations each year.
+Turkey

+The Turkish Paratrooper Commando Battalion (Türk Paraşütçü Komando Tugayı) are an elite military unit within the Turkish Land Forces, established in 1952 under NATO's influence as part of a broader effort to modernize and professionalize the Turkish military.
+This highly trained unit specializes in airborne operations, special warfare, and rapid deployment in combat situations.
+The unit played a significant role in the Cyprus War of 1974, where Turkish forces intervened in response to a Greek-led coup and the subsequent threat to the Turkish Cypriot population.
+Paratrooper Commandos were among the first to land on the island during the initial stages of Turkey's military intervention, executing strategic airborne assaults that were crucial in securing key areas.

+Ukraine

+The Ukrainian Air Assault Forces (abbreviated as DShV or AAFU), known until 2017 as the Ukrainian Airmobile Forces are the airborne forces of Ukraine.
+After the Dissolution of the Soviet Union in 1991, several Ukraine-based units from the Soviet Airborne Forces were absorbed into the newly created Ukrainian Ground Forces, where they remained until 2016, when they separated to become one of five branches of the Armed Forces of Ukraine.
+The Air Assault Forces are in constant combat readiness.
+They are the high-mobility branch of the military, responsible for air assaults and military parachuting operations.
+Before the Russo-Ukrainian War they were also the main forces sent by Ukraine to peacekeeping missions around the world.
+They are considered the elite of Ukraine's armed forces.